SumiSastri/dev-blogs/docs/auth/oauth-v1-vs-v2.md

 OAUTH - pronounced Oath, (OAuth pronounced O Auth) is also an industry-wide collaboration to develop an architecture around strong authentication based on open standards agreed upon by interested parties in industry.
 Interestingly [OAUTH's official website](https://openauthentication.org/) shows up as an insecure site with warnings to accessing it.
 The organisation publishes [a white paper as an industry roadmap for strong open authentication](https://openauthentication.org/wp-content/uploads/2015/09/AnIndustryRoadmapforOpenStrongAuthentication.pdf), which is worth a read.

+## Is OpenID Connect the same as the OpenID Foundation?

+The original OpenID authentication protocol was developed in May 2005 by Brad Fitzpatrick, by 2009 PayPal and Facebook joined the initial discussion groups.
+Initially dubbed Yadis (Yet another distributed ID System), the group renamed themselves [the Open Id Foundation](https://en.wikipedia.org/wiki/OpenID#OpenID_Foundation).
+By 2013, Facebook and google, who initially supported the Foundation started their own federated ID authentication protocols.

+OpenID Connect is a distinct entity from OpenID Foundation.